sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 When we created a new pod, you could specify a service account name in the definition file.
 When kubernetes created a pod, it would mount the account and its secrets as a volume inside the pod.
 This way you didn't had to manually copy the Token from secret object and place it inside the pod.
 However, If you didn't explicitly specify a service name, kubernetes would mount the default service and its secret.
 You could however define a field to inform kubernetes not to mount default service when you don't specify any other service.

+This way of using JWT token for authentication has some issues mainly concerning Security and Scalability.
+Hence a new way of using service tokens was introduced in version 1.22

 ###### New Way of Creating Service Account and Token

+A new API by the name `TokenRequesetAPI` was introduced to sovl